Electric Vehicles

 Recent legislation makes investing in petrol vehicles a risk.
 The US is now severely restricting what automakers can produce, and as a result, many have started developing electric vehicles that get more miles per charge while phasing out their gas vehicles.

-So, if you’re looking at buying new vehicles in the next few years, consider an electric option—by that time, they’ll likely be able to go even farther than traditional petrol vehicles on one charge.
+So, if you’re looking at buying new vehicles in the next few years, consider electric power—by that time, they’ll likely be able to go even farther than traditional petrol vehicles on one charge.

 How Fleet Complete Can Help